lm3nitro/Projects/MySQL/Part3-MySQL Queries.md

 #### Query #7

-Here we will do the same as above, but we will also exclude the city of Paris:
+Here I will do the same as above, but I will also exclude the city of Paris:

 ```
 SELECT * FROM statistics_lm3nitro